15 ideas to create a successful morning routine

 Whether you take a walk or crank out a strength-training session, starting your day with activity is one of the smartest healthy habits you can adopt.
 Exercise can boost your energy and decrease symptoms of depression, and a morning bout can significantly improve your memory and decision-making, research shows.
 Plus, people who work out in the morning may lose more weight than those who exercise in the evening, according to a study published in the International Journal of Obesity.

 Spend five minutes just sitting still and breathing.
 Meditation can make you feel happier, lower your blood pressure, and even improve your focus and concentration.
 To start meditating, simply sit or lie down and breathe normally, focusing on each inhale and exhale.
-For guided practices, check out the Headspace meditations in your WW app.

 12. Put on a happy face